furkleindustries/accelerator-core/README.md

 /* This can't be removed as it must be in scope for rewriting JSX to JS. */ import * as React from 'react';

+/* Accelerator components, interfaces, styles, functions, etc. Feel free to
+ * destructure this as you see fit but watch out that you don't get mixed up
-/* Accelerator components, interfaces, styles, functions, etc. */ import * as bundle from '../src/passages/bundle';
+ * between bundle props and component props with the same name (e.g. tags). */ import * as bundle from '../src/passages/bundle';

 import logo from '../public/logo.svg';